mcosovic/JuliaGrid.jl/docs/src/tutorials/dcStateEstimation.md

 * bus voltage angle measurements, where ``p = |\mathcal{M}_\text{p}|``.
 In the current example, the pseudo-measurement `Pseudo 2` will contribute to the construction of the matrix ``\mathbf W_{\text{p}}``.
 Similar to the previous case, measurement functions linked to the set ``\mathcal{M}_\text{p}`` define the coefficient matrix ``\mathbf H_\text{p}``, and the matrix ``\mathbf W_{\text{p}}`` can be viewed as the sum of the columns of ``\mathbf H_\text{p}`` belonging to a specific flow island.
 Additionally, users have the option to include bus voltage angle measurements from PMUs.
 In this scenario, restoration can be conducted without merging observable islands into one island, as each island becomes globally observable when one angle is known.

 Additionally, it is important to note that during the restoration step, JuliaGrid initially processes active power measurements and subsequently handles bus voltage angle measurements if they are present in the set of pseudo-measurements.
-Consequently, users can execute the observability restoration procedure with the following command:
+Consequently, users can execute the observability restoration procedure with the following:
 ```@example DCSEObservability
 restorationGram!(system, device, pseudo, islands; threshold = 1e-6)
 nothing # hide